Deandre stepped inside YOUmedia as a shy sophomore who barely talked. At 18, he is the host, producer, and sound engineer of his very own podcast.

 Random game sessions slowly turned into an unexpected journey to self-discovery.
 “I have always been curious about podcasts so one day, I finally found the courage to ask Ms. Nikki, a YOUmedia mentor, to help me learn more.”
 Pleasantly surprised with the request of the usually quiet teen, Ms. Nikki helped Deandre set up the mic and the laptop.
 “What do I do now?”
 Deandre asked, his voice laced with uncertainty.
 “Just talk like no one’s listening,” the YOUmedia mentor encouraged with a smile.

 “I have trouble speaking with other people.
 I get too nervous, and I often end up stuttering or mumbling.
 Podcasting has given me the confidence boost to overcome my shyness.
-YOUmedia has helped me realize a talent I didn’t even know I have.”
+YOUmedia has helped me realize a talent I didn’t even know I had.”

 Aside from the podcasting lessons, Deandre believes it is YOUmedia’s sense of community that helped him come out of his shell.
 “I get to talk to people with the same interests as mine.
 I found my tribe here and that really helped me open up,” he explains.